 Eviane has given talks for policymakers such as the U.S. State Department, European Commission, national and regional intelligence agencies, and law enforcement.
-She regularly consults for tech companies in an advisory capacity for the Global Internet Forum to Counter Terrorism.
+She regularly consults for tech companies in an advisory capacity for the Global Internet Forum to Counter Terrorism (GIFCT).
 Eviane has been featured in international media outlets such as Foreign Policy, Al Jazeera, BBC, Huffington Post, The Independent, and Radio Free Europe.

 Leidig, E. Why Terrorism Studies Miss the Mark When It Comes To Incels.
 Perspective, The International Centre for Counter-Terrorism – The Hague, 31 August 2021

 Van Dongen, T. and Leidig, E. Whose side are they on?
 The diversity of far-right responses to Covid-19.
 Perspective, The International Centre for Counter-Terrorism – The Hague, 18 August 2021